Minnesota Drug Laws Overview

 But, of course, this is a legal fiction; that people actually read statutes, and know what they contain.
 Most people do not know what the statutes say.

 Yet since they are publicly available, they could know.
 But this theory fades with the complexity and crushing volume of criminal laws; and their discriminatory enforcement.

 Minnesota Statutes are available at the Minnesota Legislature’s website.
 And so are the administrative rules (“Minnesota Rules”) that govern executive branch state agencies.
 The Minnesota Constitution is there too.

 Most drug laws are in Chapter 152 of Minnesota Statutes.

 Statutes give special meanings to some words.
-And sometimes statutes define words in a way vastly different from commonly understood meanings.
+And sometimes statutes define words in a way inconsistent with common meanings.